Headspace Redesign

 How I Did It

-To ground the redesign in real user needs, I analyzed Headspace's app reviews, competitor patterns, and discussions Reddit communities.
+To ground the redesign in real user needs, I analyzed Headspace's app reviews, competitor patterns, and discussions in Reddit communities.
 Users consistently voiced frustration with cluttered navigation, difficulty finding specific meditations, and lack of clarity in session categories.

 Core Challenges